KosiehBarter/blivet-tests/README.md

 ```

 Note that MachineRam and MachineNoOfDisks are numbers.
 MachineRam is in Megabytes.
+Also note that KICKSTART section is designed for future expansion.

 # Starting the machine:
 To start the machine, run (with sudo or as root!) python3 Execute_test.py -i \<your_file_with_extension.ini\>.
 This will run the installation.